Table of Contents

 - The purpose of the power of attorney is accomplished

 To revoke an agent’s powers, a principal must create a written revocation.
 Virginia does not provide a downloadable notice of revocation.
-To be valid, a revocation power of attorney form must include the full names of the agent and principal and the date.
+To be valid, a revocation of power of attorney form must include the full names of the agent and principal and the date.

 6. Does a VA POA permit an agent to make medical decisions?

 A power of attorney does not authorize an agent to make medical and other healthcare decisions on principal’s behalf.
-To make those types of decisions, such as to remove a person from life support or donate their organs, individuals need to create advanced directive for health care.
+To make those types of decisions, such as to remove a person from life support or donate their organs, individuals need to create an advance directive for health care.
 Virginia does not provide a specific medical form, so individuals are encouraged to create their own.